storacha/w3filecoin-infra/docs/architecture.md

 TODO
 - Post piece - w3filecoin is designed to enable multiple sources of CAR files to be easily integrated into the pipeline
   - parties with permissions to write into the system can do so
-- Report API for failed aggregates to land into Storage Providers
+- Report API for failed aggregates to land into Storage Providers?
 - Get to know state of deals
 - ...

-## Queue Stack
+## Processor Stack

 When a `piece` is posted into the w3filecoin pipeline, its journey starts by getting queued to be aggregated into a larger `piece` that will be offered to Storage Providers, i.e. an aggregate.
 The `Queue stack` consists of a **multiple queue system**, where the individual pieces will be buffered together in several stages until they are ready to form an aggregate (**32 GiB** piece).